wise-vision/wisevision_lorawan_bridge/README.md

 Last step in Chirpstack UI is to obtain `CHIRPSTACK_API_KEY` needed to connect bridge to Chirpstack via MQTT.
 1. Navigate to *API Keys* under current *Tenant*.
 2. Add new key and give it a name.
-3. Copy the value which is presented in the window and store it in `CHIRPSTACK_API_KEY` environment variable.
+3. Copy the value which is presented in the window and store it in `CHIRPSTACK_API_TOKEN` environment variable.

 ## Start LoRaWAN bridge